-Is there a difference between generl liability and professional liability?
+Is there a difference between general liability and professional liability?

 Yes.
-A general liability policy covers third party bodily injury and property damage, while professional liability coves omissions in professional judgement, such as negligence.
+A general liability policy covers third party bodily injury and property damage, while professional liability coves errors and omissions in professional judgment, such as negligence.
 Learn more from our guide, 'General Liability vs. Professional Liability Insurance'.

 What is proof of liability insurance?

-A certificate of insurance is like a receipt or proof of purchase for your liability insurance policy.
+A certificate of insurance is like a receipt or proof of purchase for your liability insurance.

 A company that subcontracts with you may ask for proof of insurance to confirm its covered for your work.
 Contractors you hire may also want to see it to confirm you can cover injury or property damage they experience.